 Consultant

 Nathan Fox has almost ten years of experience consulting in pharmaceuticals, medical services, and devices across Australia, New Zealand, APAC, and Europe.
-He holds a Master of Economics and Public Health and a Bachelor of Commerce.
-His expertise spans health technology assessment, reimbursement systems and processes.
+He holds a Master of Economics and Public Health and a Bachelor of Economics & Commerce.
+His expertise spans health technology assessment, reimbursement systems and processes, policy, and economics.

-Throughout his career, Nathan has successfully developed submissions for global pharmaceutical companies to the Pharmaceutical Benefits Advisory Committee (PBAC), the Pharmaceutical Benefits Schedule (PBS) in Australia and New Zealand’s Pharmaceutical Management Agency (PHARMAC), gaining expertise in product positioning and financial modelling.
-Nathan also worked at PHARMAC reviewing the therapeutic positioning, health economic and financial implications of potential funding options for medicines, vaccines and rare diseases.
+Throughout his career, he has successfully developed submissions for global pharmaceutical companies to the Pharmaceutical Benefits Advisory Committee (PBAC), the Pharmaceutical Benefits Schedule (PBS) in Australia and New Zealand’s Pharmaceutical Management Agency (PHARMAC), gaining expertise in product positioning and economic and financial modelling.
+Nathan also worked at PHARMAC reviewing the therapeutic positioning and health economic and financial implications of potential funding options for medicines, vaccines, and rare diseases.
+During this time, Nathan has contributed to more than 50 HTA evaluations across a diverse range of therapeutic and disease areas.

-Nathan joined Biointelect in 2021 as a consultant in the Strategic Market Access & Policy team.
-His contributions have included advising vaccine companies on funding submissions and negotiations, authoring published position papers for Medicines Australia (‘Submission to the PBAC on the base case discount rate’), and academic articles for the industry (‘Value of vaccines: a tale of two parts’).
-Additionally, Nathan has delivered a commercialisation valuation cost-benefit analysis submission to state government and provided guidance to early-stage product developers and clinical trial industry operators on product value propositions.
+Nathan joined Biointelect in 2021 as a Consultant in the Strategic Market Access & Policy team.
+His contributions have included advising vaccine and rare disease companies on funding submissions and negotiations, authoring published position papers for Medicines Australia, and academic articles for the industry.
+Additionally, Nathan has delivered a commercialisation valuation cost-benefit analysis submission to the state government and guided early-stage product developers and clinical trial industry operators on product value propositions and economic impact assessments for technology precincts.

 Consultant